totaljs/modules/filecache/readme.md

 - copy **filecache.js** to __/your-partialjs-website/modules/__
 - __IMPORTANT:__ this module does not work with the cluster

-Filecache stores uploaded files for some time.
+FileCache stores uploaded files for some time.
 The module automatically removed older files.

 #### Add a file: filecache.add(file, expire, [callback])